jhu-lcsr/handeye_calib_camodocal/README.md

 That means there is probably too much variation in the data you are reading to get an accurate solution.
 For example, if you watch the pose of an AR tag and it wobbles a little or flips this will prevent an accurate solution from being found.
+One way to help this is to ensure the system is completely stationary and then interpolate (average) the poses across several frames, again ensuring the system is completely stationary before recording the frame and then finally moving to the next position and repeating the process.

 #### Your cameras must be calibrated